This article is based on our own experience that led us to close our bank account in Liechtenstein.

 When you hear the word “offshore” what do you immediately think about?

-There are some people who think that going offshore means that you’re dealing with some “shady” business.
+Some people think that going offshore means that you’re dealing with some “shady” business.
 Some may say you’re trying to evade taxes from your home country.
 Quite frankly, the number of people who don’t know this word’s real meaning is a bit concerning.

 By definition, offshore basically refers to a location outside of your home country.
 That’s it.
 Not only that but going offshore can seriously prevent any future bank failures on your end.